PacificBiosciences/IsoSeq/README.md

 *Polish* uses up to 60 subreads to polish the cluster consensus.

 ### When are two reads clustered?
-*IsoSeq3* deems two reads to stem from the same transcript, if they meet following criteria:
+*IsoSeq v3* deems two reads to stem from the same transcript, if they meet following criteria:

 <img width="1000px" src="doc/img/isoseq3-similar-transcripts.png"/>